itdxer/blog.itdxer.com/_posts/2020-03-16-the-mathematical-necessity-for-beautiful-solutions.md

 ### Inversion in a circle

-We want to invert space in such a way that very point from inside a circle maps to a point outside of the circle.
-And vice versa, every circle from outside the circle, maps to a point inside the circle.
+We want to invert space in such a way that every point from inside a circle maps to a point outside of the circle.
+And vice versa, every point from outside the circle, maps to a point inside the circle.

-There are three main facts that we will use in order to do inversion for lines and circles.
+There are three main properties of this inversion that we will use in order to reformulate our initial problem.

-1. Each point of the circumference maps to intself
+1. Each point on the the circumference of the circle relative to which we apply inversion maps to intself.

 2. Each line maps to a circle that goes through the center of a circle relative to which we apply inversion